Why Professional Development is Important

 By carving out dedicated time for your learning and development, you are proactively giving yourself the time and space to brainstorm workplace challenges.
 By changing your routine and surroundings, you are giving yourself the chance to spark your creativity and consider new ways of approaching your role.

 There are many ways that you can gain professional development, depending on your location, budget, and training requirements.
-For example, ThinkTank Media hosts face-to-face and virtual summits across Australia, New Zealand and in Los Angeles, as well as monthly webinars that you can access from your home or office.
+For example, ThinkTank Media hosts face-to-face and virtual summits across Australia, New Zealand and Los Angeles.